MargKos/Unstable-PSO/README.md

 # License

-This project is licensed under the [License Name] - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License.
+See the `LICENSE.tex` file for details.

 # Acknowledgments